sh4nnongoh/CoinHallCopy/README.md

 # CoinHallCopy

 An example project to demonstrate my personal development style, using https://coinhall.org/ as a reference.
 This is a minimal copy of the project that displays token metrics from the Terra Luna ecosystem.
-The webapp cannot be viewed live on Github Pages as Coin Hall has enabled CORS, but can be viewed locally on localhost; follow the `Quick Start` guide.
+The webapp can be viewed live [here](https://coinhallcopy.sh4nnongoh1.vercel.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and modified to suit Terra's [Wallet Provider](https://github.com/terra-money/wallet-provider) component.

 ## Table of Contents

 1. [Quick Start](#Quick-Start)
 2. [Architecture](#Architecture)
 3. [Managing Application State](#Managing-Application-State)